jovanduy/CompArchFA15/Midterm/midterm.md

   - Conditions the button's input signal to get rid of noise and detect when the button is first pressed.
 - Finite State Machine (FSM)
   - Used to calculate to which of the four states (described in section 1.3) the led should be set.
-- 2 to 4 Decoder
-  - Decodes the 2-bit representation of the current state
-- Inverter
-  - If state Off is chosen, this inverts the signal to set the LED to off.
 -  Frequency Divider
   - Takes in the clock signal of frequency f and outputs a signal that is some frequency f/2<sup>n</sup>, where n is given.
 Both the blinking and dim states use the frequency divider, but each with different values for n.
+- 0 value
+  - Used for the output of the off state.
+- 1 value
+  - Used for the output of the on state.
 - 4 to 1 Multiplexer
   - Chooses what the LED should do based off of what state the FSM outputs.